-One of the most recognizable Israeli prime ministers, Menachem Wolfovitch Begin was born in Brest-Litovsk, Poland, on August 16, 1913, although it was then part of czarist Russia.
+One of the most recognizable Israeli prime ministers, Menachem Wolfovitch Begin was born in Brest-Litovsk, Poland (now Russia), on August 16, 1913, although it was then part of czarist Russia.
 During the two world wars, official rule of the region was often in a state of flux.

 Begin was the youngest of three children born to Hassia and Ze'ev Dov Begin, a timber merchant and devoted Zionist.
 The boy's early schooling in the movement impelled him to make his first speech at age 10.
 As a teenager he joined the Zionist Revisionists' youth movement, Betar, becoming the organization's head by 25, after earning a law degree from the University of Warsaw.